d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 and in machine learning more broadly.
-While :numref:`sec_scalar-tensor` contained enough machinery to communicate the mechanics of modern deep learning models, there is a lot more to the subject than we could fit there (or even here).
+While :numref:`sec_scalar-tensor` contained enough machinery to communicate the mechanics of modern deep learning models, there is a lot more to the subject.
 In this section, we will go deeper, highlighting some geometric interpretations of linear algebra operations, and introducing a few fundamental concepts, including of eigenvalues and eigenvectors.